candy-lang/candy/language.md

 Handles also function as _capabilities_ here:
 If you don't pass the stdout handle to a function, there's no way for it to print anything.
-This is especially useful for more "powerful" capabilities like accessing the file system or network:
+This is especially useful for more “powerful” capabilities like accessing the file system or network:
 When using a package, without reading its source code, you can be confident that it won't delete your files under some special circumstances.

 If a function expects a stdout handle, there's no way it can tell if you gave it another function that you just created.